Azure/iot-edge-v1/doc/getting_started.md

 ###Messages

 Thinking about modules passing each other messages is a convenient way of conceptualizing how a gateway functions, but it does not accurately reflect what's happening under the hood.
-Modules actually use a a broker to communicate with each other.
-They publish messages to the broker (bus, pubsub or any other messaging pattern) and then let the bus route the message to the modules connected to it.
+Modules actually use a broker to communicate with each other.
+They publish messages to the broker (bus, pubsub or any other messaging pattern) and then let the broker route the message to the modules connected to it.

 A module publishes a message to the broker via the `Broker_Publish` function.
 The broker delivers messages to a module by invoking a callback on the module and passing that function the message that is being delivered.
 A message consists of a set of key/value properties and content passed as a block of memory.

 ![](./media/messages_1.png)

-At this time, the responsibility of filtering messages falls on each module since the message bus uses a broadcast mechanism (i.e. the message bus delivers each message to all the modules that are connected to the message bus).
+Today we have 2 ways of filtering the message.
+First is by passing a set of routing to the broker, so the broker knows the output and input of each module.
+The Second is by the module filtering its properties.
 A module should only act upon a message if the message is intended for it.
 This message filtering is what effectively creates a message pipeline.
-This filtering can typically be performed by inspecting the properties on the message that a module receives to determine whether it is of interest to the module or not.

 This is enough background to actually start discussing the Hello World sample.

 ##Hello World sample architecture

-Before diving into the details of filtering messages based on properties, first think of the Hello World sample simply in terms of modules.
+Before diving into the details of filtering messages based on properties or routing, first think of the Hello World sample simply in terms of modules.
 The sample is made up of a pipeline of two modules:
 -	A "hello world" module
 -	A logger module